CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 * Tasks and roles related to information security
 * Contact for information security issues
-* Safety measures to be implemented and followed by the employees The policy SHOULD be notified to all users.
+* Safety measures to be implemented and followed by the employees The policy SHOULD be made known to all users.
 Each new user SHOULD confirm the acknowledgment of the policy before being allowed to use the information technology.
 After major changes to the policy or after two years at the latest, a new confirmation should be required.

 #### SYS.2.1.A26 Protection of applications